Rambeboy/multiple-network-node/README.md

 ## License

-This script is released under the MIT License.
-Feel free to modify and distribute it.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer